Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Our Verdict

 The SteelSeries Nova Pro Wireless aren't designed for this purpose.
 They can fall off your head if you're wearing them during moderate physical activity, and they have a bulky design.
-Luckily, you can use them wirelessly via Bluetooth, which helps eliminate the risk of something snagging the headphones and pulling them off of your head.
+Luckily, you can use them wirelessly via Bluetooth, which helps eliminate the risk of something snagging a cable and pulling them off of your head.
 They also have a decently comfortable fit and are well-built.
 However, they lack an IP rating for water resistance, which is normal for gaming headsets.

 Pros